Constitutional Law Courses

 The Interbellum Constitution: Union, Commerce, and Slavery in the Early 19th Century

 This seminar examines the legal and intellectual history of debates concerning U.S. constitutional law and politics between the War of 1812 and the Civil War, approximately 1815 to 1861.
-Topics to be discussed include the federal-state relationship, the commerce power, internal improvements, the market revolution, federal and state regulation of slavery, the role of the federal courts, and the development of national identity.
-Students who wish to earn 2 credits will be required to complete reaction papers.
-Students who wish to earn 3 credits must either do the reaction papers plus a 10-12 page paper, or just complete a larger paper (no reaction papers) that is 20-25 pages long.
-Students choosing the larger paper may an earn SRP credit.
-Participation may be considered in final grading.
+Topics to be discussed include the federal-state relationship, the role of the federal courts, the commerce power, internal improvements, federal and state regulation of slavery, the status of Native nations, and the development of American national identity.

 Previously: